 Bad Boy Mower Deck is Not Level

 A deck that is not level can give you an uneven cut.
-When one side of your deck sits lower than the other, the mower may can give you a stair step kind of cut.
-Because adjustment procedures for leveling your Bad Boy mower deck varies by model, refer to your operator’s manual to for leveling procedures.
+When one side of your deck sits lower than the other, the mower may give you a stair-step kind of cut.
+Because adjustment procedures for leveling your Bad Boy mower deck vary by model, refer to your operator’s manual for leveling procedures.

 Bad Boy Deck Belt is Bad